hklee4/ECG-based-cardiac-health-classifier/README.md

 # Code Description

-This repository contains the codes and filtered data to generate the main results described in our paper paper ,submitted in in Nature Materials.
+This repository contains the code and filtered data used to generate the main results described in our paper submitted to Nature Materials.

 The code in '1.peak_detection_algorithm.py' file perform peak detection by loading RAW_DATA files to obtain the SDNN value.